lucblender/RaspberryStuff/Mus-ink Box/Componant README/eink_README.md

 The code imageDivider.py is used to divide an image in 3 channels to get compatible image for the 3 colours e-Paper (Red Black White).
 It will resize the image as desired and save them as black and red bitmap for the red and black channels.

-The e-Paper folder contain the code from the official waveshare git for the 2 e-Papers tested, with musicDisplay.py wich display data about a track played by its name, artist, album, lenght and album picture (generated with imageDivider) as parameters.
+MusicDisplay.py wich display data about a track played by its name, artist, album, lenght and album picture (generated with imageDivider) as parameters.
 The musicDisplay need the 'noir' font, not provided in this repo.
+The function musicDisplay is for the 5.83 inch e-Paper and the musicDisplaySmall is for the 2.7 inch e-Paper